mikedigriz/Syncthing-for-PocketBook/docs/SCRIPTS.en.md

 # Script notes

-This explains why `syncthing_pro.app` looks odd.
-Keep it in mind if you edit it, otherwise the script will stop launching.

-## Why so many `\r`

-PocketBook's `run_script` needs CRLF line endings.
-Don't save the file as LF.

-Because of that, almost every line has its quirks:

-- Each line ends with `;`.
-That closes the command, and the leftover `\r` just fails as an empty command without breaking anything.
-- Check the exit code (`$?`) on the same line as the command.
-On the next line it would already be wrong, overwritten by that same `\r`.
-- Blank lines aren't really blank, they have a `#`.
-A truly empty line is just a `\r`, and ash trips over it.
-- Don't split `if/then/fi` and the like across lines.
-A stray `\r` on a keyword breaks parsing for the whole file.

-## Everything else
+## syncthing_pro.app

-- The status comes over the unix socket `/tmp/syncthing.sock`, not TCP.
-The script runs in a network sandbox and can't see `127.0.0.1` or the network, only files.
+- **Status queries**: sends requests over the unix socket `/tmp/syncthing.sock`, not TCP.
+The script runs in a network sandbox and can't see `127.0.0.1` or the network, only files and sockets.
-- Only `ERR` lines go to the log, otherwise it would grow forever.
+- **Logging**: only lines containing `ERR` are written to `syncthing.log`, otherwise the file would grow unbounded on the device's limited storage.

 ## The lock